lib-uoguelph-ca/FeedToCSV/README.md

 * A simple CSV file writer
 * A threaded downloader, which will pull URLs as they are added to a queue, and downloads the files concurrently
 * A transformer base class, which provides a pattern for defining crosswalks between metadata formats.

+## Internet Archive harvester
+In order to use this, you'll need to:
+* Sign up for an account
+*